-Thermionik 5 includes 25 total amps for $149, or you can choose from 5 sets of 5 amps or make your own bundle for $35, or buy each individually for $8.99.
-There’s also a separate cabinet sim, Recabinet, and IRs sold separately.
-These don’t have sexy graphics like the other brands but their sound quality is top notch.
+Thermionik includes 30 total amps to choose from.
+They come in sets of 5 amps for $35 with the option to make your own bundle or buy each individually for $8.99.
+There’s also a complete bundle package with everything for $149, which also includes an IR loader, cabinet sims, a clipper, and EQ as well.
+Kazrog’s plugins don’t have sexy graphics like the other brands but their sound quality is top notch.
 Amp models include Fender, Marshall, Peavey, Mesa Boogie, ENGL, Vox, and more.

 BIAS – Price: $69-$169

 BIAS is a bit different in that it also offers an amp matching feature to capture any miked amp or recorded track.
 36 HD amp models are included in the amp package, plus effects cabinets, mics and tons of customization options.